Reading at Sheffield Park Academy

 • Improved critical-thinking skills.

-Students will have the following opportunities to read or be read to:
+In addition to usual lessons, students will have the following dedicated opportunities to read or be read to:

 • In form time twice a week, for all students in Y7-10.